Quantum voting and violation of Arrow's Impossibility Theorem: Acknowledgements

 \section{Acknowledgements}

 The authors thank Scott~Aaronson, Sarah~Harrison, Stephen~Jordan, Aleksander~Kubica, John~Preskill, and Thomas~Vidick for conversations.
-A Virginia Gilloon Fellowship, an IQIM Fellowship, a Burke Fellowship, and NSF grant PHY-0803371 supported this work.
+A Virginia Gilloon Fellowship, an IQIM Fellowship, a Burke Postdoctoral Fellowship, and NSF grant PHY-0803371.
+Further partial support came from the Walter Burke Institute for Theoretical Physics at Caltech.
 The Institute for Quantum Information and Matter (IQIM) is an NSF Physics Frontiers Center supported by the Gordon and Betty Moore Foundation.
 NB thanks MIT, as well as QuICS at the U. of Maryland, for their hospitality during the completion of this work.
+NYH thanks Fudan U. and National Taiwan U. similarly.